dvarrazzo/replisome/README.rst

 - *Lightweight*: replisome is based on `PostgreSQL logical decoding`_, not on triggers; as such it doesn't require extra work for the database, such as inserting a record in a queue table for every record changed.
-This makes it more efficient than e.g. `pgq and londiste`_.
+This makes it more efficient than `pgq and londiste`_.

-- *Flexible*: replisome allows emitting changes only on specific tables, specific columns, specific records.
-The data produced is JSON and the system doesn't care about the usage of the data: if used as replication system the database receiving the data doesn't require to have matching tables, columns, or data types (as e.g. pglogical_ requires).
+- *Flexible*: replisome allows emitting changes only on specific tables, specific columns, or even specific records.
+The data produced is JSON and the system doesn't care about the usage of the data: if used as a replication system the database receiving the data doesn't need to have matching tables, columns, or data types (as pglogical_ requires).

 - *Easy to configure*: the entire configuration, from the selection of the data to export to its usage, is a parameter of the script consuming the data; there is no persistent configuration (nodes, subscribers, replication sets...).
-Changing configuration only requires changing the configuration file the running consumer script is using, stopping and restarting it.
+Changing configuration only requires changing the configuration file the running consumer script is using, and then stopping and restarting it.

 .. _pgq and londiste: skytools_
 .. _skytools: http://pgfoundry.org/projects/skytools